Holy Communion: The Amazing Means of Grace:

 Stacks Image 5

 The Means of Grace are the instruments by which God communicates to us the justifying, sanctifying, and perfecting grace of our Lord Jesus Christ.
 There are many means of grace; principle among those that have been traditionally identified are: prayer, fasting, worship, preaching, the study of the scriptures, fellowship, service, giving, and the historic dominical sacraments of Baptism and Holy Communion.
-Through these means of grace -- and, most especially, through the blessed Sacrament of Holy Communion -- God communicates to us the grace of our Lord Jesus Christ.
-Through the Eucharist we are nourished by the love of God, empowered for mission and ministry, bound together into the body of Christ, and transformed into greater and greater likenesses of our risen Lord.
+Through these means of grace -- and, most especially, through the Sacrament of Holy Communion -- God communicates to us the grace of our Lord Jesus Christ.
+Through the Eucharist we are nourished by the love of God, empowered for mission and ministry, bound together into the body of Christ, and transformed into ever greater likeness of our risen Lord.
 In the Lord's Supper we meet Jesus, face to face, and partake of his real presence.
 Suffice it to say, Holy Communion is very important for Christian life, faith, and practice.
 It is for all of these reasons that a section of Grace Incarnate has been set aside and devoted to explicating the theological meaning, liturgical form, celebration practice, and faithful participation in the Eucharist.

 Stacks Image 21

 The Means of Grace are the instruments by which God communicates to us the justifying, sanctifying, and perfecting grace of our Lord Jesus Christ.
 There are many means of grace; principle among those that have been traditionally identified are: prayer, fasting, worship, preaching, the study of the scriptures, fellowship, service, giving, and the historic dominical sacraments of Baptism and Holy Communion.
-Through these means of grace -- and, most especially, through the blessed Sacrament of Holy Communion -- God communicates to us the grace of our Lord Jesus Christ.
-Through the Eucharist we are nourished by the love of God, empowered for mission and ministry, bound together into the body of Christ, and transformed into greater and greater likenesses of our risen Lord.
+Through these means of grace -- and, most especially, through the Sacrament of Holy Communion -- God communicates to us the grace of our Lord Jesus Christ.
+Through the Eucharist we are nourished by the love of God, empowered for mission and ministry, bound together into the body of Christ, and transformed into ever greater likeness of our risen Lord.
 In the Lord's Supper we meet Jesus, face to face, and partake of his real presence.
 Suffice it to say, Holy Communion is very important for Christian life, faith, and practice.
 It is for all of these reasons that a section of Grace Incarnate has been set aside and devoted to explicating the theological meaning, liturgical form, celebration practice, and faithful participation in the Eucharist.